 I had lived in Amsterdam before I moved to Marrakech.
-No wonder why, on my second day in the city, I bought a bike.
+So no wonder I bought a bike on my second day in the city and started to cycle in Marrakech every day.

-It worried me, though, how I will manage to cycle in the hectic streets of Marrakech.
+It worried me, though, how I would manage to cycle in the hectic streets of Marrakech.
 This city has so many forms of transportation.
-Mopeds, motorcycles, donkey carts, horse and carriages – all like to use their own rules like a constant horn blowing and hand gestures.
+Mopeds, motorcycles, donkey carts, horses and carriages – all like to use their own rules, like constant horn blowing and hand gestures.
 Even pedestrians cross the streets anywhere.
 Besides, in Amsterdam, cars stop at the red light.
 In Marrakech – not necessary.

 It took me a few days to get used to the local cycling rules.
-Even though the traffic in the streets looks disorganized, in this chaos everyone knows their place.
+Even though the traffic in the streets looks disorganized, everyone knows their place in this chaos.
 In Marrakech, bicycle roads are not everywhere.
-So, it is a good idea to recall your car driving skills (I have my driving license for 10 years, but rarely use it).
+So, it is a good idea to recall your car driving skills.

 Where to buy a bicycle?

-You can also buy bicycles on the online advertising pages like Avito.ma or Facebook marketplaces.
-In Marrakech, there as well are plenty of stores to buy new bicycles.
-However, I still prefer the flea market for its spirit and unique finds.
+You can also buy bicycles on online advertising pages like Avito.ma or Facebook marketplaces.
+In Marrakech, there are also plenty of stores to purchase new bikes.
+However, I still prefer the flea market’s spirit and unique finds.

 Where to park your bike in Marrakech?
 Leaving it attached to something in the street is a significant risk.
-You must look for a special guard that takes care of cars, bikes, scooters for a 2-3 MAD fee.
+It would be best if you are looking for a special guard that takes care of cars, bikes, and scooters for a 2-3 MAD fee.
 How does it work?
-First, look for a place with many bikes/scooters, and next to it, you will see a guard with a safety vest.
+First, look for a place with many bikes/scooters; next to it, you will see a guard with a safety vest.
 Say “hi”, show your bike, and he will lead you to the best parking spot.

-Often, the parking men will mark your seat with white chalk and will give you a paper ticket.
-In Medina, there are many parking garages, be careful, they get full speedy, and your bike can be hidden under a dozen of others.
+The parking men will often mark your seat with white chalk and give you a paper ticket.
+There are many parking garages in Medina, be careful; they get complete speedy, and guards can hide your bike under a dozen others.

-Marrakech is the first city in the African continent having the functioning bike-sharing scheme.
+Marrakech is the first African city to haveing a functioning bike-sharing scheme.
 The Medina Bike Marrakech project is launched in partnership with UNIDO, GEF, the Ministry for the Environment of the Kingdom of Morocco and the town of Marrakech.

 Medina Bike is an entity of the system operator Estates Vision, working in partnership with Smoove SAS, the bike-sharing specialist.
-This project was organised for COP22, the UN Climate Change Conference, which took place in November 2016, in Marrakech.
+This project was organized for COP22, the UN Climate Change Conference, which took place in Marrakech in November 2016.

-The project installed 320 brand new bikes and around 12 stations in locations, such as Koutoubia or Majorelle Garden.
-Bikes are available 24/7; you will need your credit card.
-A day pass cost 50 MAD and an annual one – 500 MAD.
+The project installed 320 new bikes and around 12 stations in locations such as Koutoubia or Majorelle Garden.
+Bicycles are available 24/7; you will need your credit card.
+A day pass costs 50 MAD and an annual one – 500 MAD.
 More info here.

 Pikala Bikes project brings old bicycles from Holland to Marrakech and refurbishes them here to use them for social bicycle projects.
 Pikala bikes also offer professional bicycle tours.

-Pikala Bikes office and the rental place are located in Medina, in the Riad Laarous neighbourhood, close to Lycée Mohammed V. More info you will find in Pikala Bikes website.
+Pikala Bikes office and the rental place are located in Medina, in the Riad Laarous neighbourhood, close to Lycée Mohammed V. More info you will find on Pikala Bikes website.

-Another company, doing bicycle tours in Marrakech, is the Baja Bikes, organising fun bike tours in over 150 cities worldwide.
+Another company doing bicycle tours in Marrakech is the Baja Bikes, organizing fun bike tours in over 150 cities worldwide.
 You can book a bicycle tour in Marrakech here.